Need help? Call: 888.810.RMED

 Making Sure You Are Informed About Your Plan’s Drug Formulary

-The government requires that insurance companies notify enrollees about changes by sending out a document called the Annual Notice of Change (ANOC) no later than Sept.
+The government requires insurance companies to notify enrollees about changes by sending out a document called the Annual Notice of Change (ANOC) no later than Sept.
 30. This document explains all the changes to your plan’s benefits, costs, and formulary.

 Health care seems to be changing every day, but you don’t have to go it alone.
 Let our compassionate experts make finding the right health plan for you easy!